sowmilydutta/Bike-Sharing-Assignment/README.md

 > Develop a multiple linear regression model to predict demand for shared bikes.
 This model will help BoomBikes, a U.S.-based bike-sharing provider, analyze demand factors and adapt its business strategy to increase profitability in the post-COVID market.

 > **Context:**
 > BoomBikes has experienced revenue declines due to the COVID-19 pandemic.
 To prepare for increased demand as restrictions lift, the company has collected data on daily bike usage influenced by various factors.
-Understanding which variables most impact demand will enable BoomBikes to stand out among competitors by better meeting customer needs.
+Understanding which variables most impact demand, will enable BoomBikes to stand out among competitors by meeting customer needs.

 > **Goal:**
 > Analyze significant factors affecting bike demand and determine how well these variables predict demand.
 This insight will allow BoomBikes to fine-tune its strategies to better serve emerging demand trends and efficiently enter new markets.